BV-BRC/BV-BRC-Docs/docroot/webinar/index.rst

 Introduction to BV-BRC
 ----------------------
+February 25 - April 1, 2022
-This set of webinars, delivered in February - April 2022, provides overviews of each major aspect of the BV-BRC resource.
+This set of webinars provides overviews of each major aspect of the BV-BRC resource.
 The webinars were recorded and are available from the links below. `Original webinar announcement and schedule <https://www.bv-brc.org/docs/webinar/bv-brc_intro.html>`_.

 * `Introduction to BV-BRC <https://youtu.be/sPh9syjXpuA>`_
 * `Bacterial data in BV-BRC <https://youtu.be/efNsqDFFCi0>`_